 ESMO works to ensure access to, and the availability of, medicines so that cancer patients receive the best possible treatment available

 Access to affordable, safe, effective, quality medicines is part of every person’s human right to the best health possible.
-It is a necessary component of Universal Health Coverage to achieving to goals of Europe’s Beating Cancer Plan, the WHO’s Cancer Resolution, and the United Nations Sustainable Development Goals.
+It is a necessary component of Universal Health Coverage and needed to achieve the goals of Europe’s Beating Cancer Plan, the WHO’s Cancer Resolution, and the United Nations Sustainable Development Goals.

-To keep the voice of medical oncologists high on the political agenda, ESMO delivers official statements, and supports resolutions, at WHO, UN, and EU meetings on topics related to the access and availability of cancer medicines which are essential to providing quality cancer care.
-Here you can read more about ESMO responses to EU and Global Consultations, as well as ESMO participation in the WHO Fair Pricing Forum, and ESMO statements made at WHO and UN meetings.
+To keep the view of medical oncologists high on the political agenda, ESMO delivers official statements, and supports resolutions, at WHO, UN, and EU meetings on topics related to the access and availability of cancer medicines which are essential to providing quality cancer care.

-ESMO remains actively engaged in advocating for improved and increased access to, and availability of, cancer medicines, to ensure that ESMO members and the oncology community can obtain the therapies that patients need in order to receive the best possible treatment available.
+ESMO remains actively engaged in advocating for improved and increased access to, and availability of, cancer medicines, to ensure that its members and the wider oncology community can obtain the therapies that patients need in order to receive the best possible treatment available.